OpenNDR/ndrte/README.md

 # ndrte

+---
+**<span style="color:#AA0000">DISCLAIMER</span>**

+This repository has deprecated, so no longer maintained.
+Using codes of this project allowed, but no warranty of any kind is provided.
+The new project named ['Opusarium'](https://github.com/openndr/ndrte/releases/tag/v1.0.0-rc1) is currently under development to supersede this repository.

+---

 <img src="https://avatars3.githubusercontent.com/u/19686401" align="center" />

 'ndrte' is a light-weight parallel computing framework, that is focusing on fast packet processing.